Need a great gift for someone who loves to travel? Here are 15 things that would make great gifts for travelers to get you started:

-If you want to get a backpack for someone, offer to take them into an outdoor retailer or get them an REI gift card.
+If you want to get a backpack for someone, offer to take them to an outdoor retailer or get them an REI gift card.

 9. Sleep Sheet

-This is the perfect gift for someone who plans to be staying in hostels.
-This is a sleep sheet.
-Basically, it’s a light sleeping bag that you can put over a bed or within its covers, yet you only touch your own sleep sheet instead of the hostel or hotel sheets.
+Sleep sheets are the perfect gift for someone who plans to be staying in hostels.
+A sleep sheet is a light sleeping bag you can put over a bed or within its covers, yet you only touch the sleep sheet instead of the hostel or hotel sheets.

 Anyone (yes, including guys) heading to the beach needs a sarong.
 The days of the beach towel are long gone for travelers.